 In order to understand why SharePoint isn't great for internal communication, it's worth looking at its history and its DNA.

-The story of SharePoint begins in 2001, when Microsoft released what was more or less a web-based way for employees of a company to share documents in a web browser, which in those days was a pretty big deal.
+The story of SharePoint begins in 2001, when Microsoft released what was more or less a web-based way for employees to share documents in a web browser, which in those days was a pretty big deal.

 By 2003, SharePoint was quickly gaining in popularity, with the number of files that businesses were putting into SharePoint sites growing exponentially.
 As a result, businesses were requesting additional customization options in order to do more with their files.

 But it wouldn’t be until the next SharePoint update in 2007 that Microsoft really began to change the game.

 SharePoint Portal Server 2007

 In 2007, Microsoft released Windows SharePoint Services 3.0.
 It updated the SharePoint Portal Server and renamed it Microsoft Office SharePoint Server 2007.
 Users could now collaborate more with their teams, and do so on their own terms.
 They could create sites when necessary, and allow them to focus more on the intranet.

 Yet for all its improvements, Microsoft Office SharePoint Server 2007 was still essentially a document management system.
 It wasn’t anything like what we’d today call an employee experience intranet or an employee communication platform.